goooodday/rs_OpenCV/README.md

 - Displays live video from the default webcam
 - Press 'r' to start/stop recording (shows "RECORDING" overlay while recording)
+- Press 's' to save a screenshot of the current frame as a PNG file
 - Press 'q' to quit the application
 - Saves recorded video as an mp4 file (filename includes a timestamp)